The Year of the Birth of Christ - late 6 - mid 5 BC

 The year of the start of Christ's ministry

-There are three chronological markers that are used for the determination of the year of the start of Christ's ministry.
-The first is the mention of the Temple having been under construction for 46 years in John 2:20.
-We know from Josephus that this was begun some time after the Passover of 20 BC, and certainly the project could not have taken off until late 20 BC, and archaeological evidence suggests it started in 19 BC, due to determination that the stone quarry from where stones were taken did not start until 19 BC, based on coin evidence.
+There are three markers for the year Jesus began his ministry.
+The first is the mention of the Temple construction for 46 years in John 2:20.
+We know from Josephus that this was begun some time after Passover of 20 BC, and certainly the project could not have taken off until late 20 BC.
+Based on coin evidence at the stone quarry, archaeological evidence suggests it started in 19 BC.
 From late 20BC/early 19BC, 46 years brings us to early 28 AD, and the text in John suggests this was the first Passover of Jesus' ministry.

 The length of the ministry of Jesus